davorg/dmp/chapters/chapter02.md

 ### Example: I/O chaining

 Another advantage of the filter model is that it makes it easier to add newfunctionality into your processing chain without having to change existing code.
 Suppose that a system is sending you product data.
 You are loading this data into the database that drives your company's web site.
 You receive the data in a file called products.dat and have written a script called load_products.
-This script reads the data from STDIN, performs various data munging processes, and finally loads the data into the database.
+This script reads the data from `STDIN`, performs various data munging processes, and finally loads the data into the database.
 The command that you run to load the file looks like this:

     load_products < products.dat

 What happens when the department that produces products.dat announces that because of a reorganization of their database they will be changing the format of your input file?
 For example, perhaps they will no longer identify each product with a unique integer, but with an alphanumeric code.
 Your first option would be to rewrite `load_products` to handle the new data format, but do you really want to destabilize a script that has worked very well for a long time?
 Using the UNIX filter model, you don't have to.
-You can write a new script called `translate_products` which reads the new file format, translates the new product code to the product identifiers that you are expecting, and writes the records in the original format to STDOUT.
-Your existing `load_products` script can then read records in the format that it accepts from STDIN and can process them in exactly the same way that it always has.
+You can write a new script called `translate_products` which reads the new file format, translates the new product code to the product identifiers that you are expecting, and writes the records in the original format to `STDOUT`.
+Your existing `load_products` script can then read records in the format that it accepts from `STDIN` and can process them in exactly the same way that it always has.
 The command line would look like this:

     translate_products < products.dat | load_products